 THIRD, the final part of our pledge is about the real change we can enact within our company to make it more inclusive.
 Since our founding in 2012 the board of Barefoot Shakespeare has been made up of white women and men.
 While we have been aware that our board members do not represent the full scope of experience, we have not been as aggressive as we should have been in finding the right person to join the board and bring less represented voices and experiences to the forefront.
 We pledge to build a community where BIPOC are seen, heard, and represented onstage and behind the scenes.
-We pledge to amplify the voices of BIPOC artists, committing to diversify our board by year’s end, 2021, as well as hire, partner, and collaborate with more BIPOC actors, designers, directors, and stage managers in every artistic endeavor we pursue.
+We pledge to amplify the voices of BIPOC artists, committing to creating an artistic board and diversifying that artistic board by year’s end, 2021, as well as hire, partner, and collaborate with more BIPOC actors, designers, directors, and stage managers in every artistic endeavor we pursue.

 In closing, we would like to reiterate that we stand with people of color and the Black Lives Matter movement.
 We will not tolerate any discrimination because of race, gender, or sexual identity, and we will always call out and dismantle micro-racism where we see it.
 We would like to thank all of you for your support of Barefoot Shakespeare.
 We look forward to your continued support in our pledge to do our part in ending the cycle of systemic racism in our country.